c2buck/audio_transcriber/ai_review_readme.md

 1. **Complete Transcription**
    - First transcribe your audio files using the main transcription feature
-   - Ensure you have a combined transcript file
+   - Ensure you have a combined transcript file (text or JSON format)

 2. **Switch to AI Review Tab**
    - Navigate to the "🤖 AI Review" tab in the application

 3. **Load Transcript**
    - Click "Browse" to select the combined transcript file
+   - The app will automatically detect file format (text or JSON)
-   - The app will parse segments for analysis
+   - The system parses segments for analysis
    - View segment information in the interface

 4. **Configure Analysis**
    - Enter case facts or specific analysis requirements in the text area
    - Select your preferred AI model from the dropdown
-   - Adjust any additional settings if available
+   - The system will automatically download models if not already installed

 5. **Start Review**
    - Click "Start AI Review" to begin analysis